input-output-hk/catalyst-forge-docs/architecture/01-core-architecture.md

 The platform consists of four primary components that work together to provide complete SDLC management:

 #### Pipeline Component
 Discovers projects, constructs dynamic CI pipelines, and orchestrates build execution.
-Consists of an API server for state management, Argo Workflows for orchestration, and hot worker pools for actual execution.
+Consists of an API server for state management, Argo Workflows for orchestration, and the Worker service for actual execution.

 **Key Responsibilities**:
 - Repository and project discovery